 In some cases, they appear at campaign or fundraising rallies, give speeches or attend football games.

 In 2013, 75 of the trips listed by the FDLE were designated as business, including trips to the Republican National Convention, 19 were listed as personal and two were listed as "not applicable," in that "advance work" had been done prior to the dignitary's visit.
-In the 19 personal trips, the state spent $23,975 for security and transportation of the out-of-town guests.
+In the 19 personal trips, the state spent $23,975 for security and transportation of the

 In fiscal year 2012, 20 of the 79 trips were marked as personal.
 Those personal trips cost the state $59,451.